Automation

 The Automated Version

-Here's what my automated setup looks like.
+Here's what my fully automated setup looks like.
 You don't need to build exactly this — it's here to show what's possible.

 The stack: